swing-research/PatternRecognition-jupyterbook/linear-methods.md

 # TODO: show test errors!
 ```

-We get an error of:
-`The relative training error is  14%`

 The relative training error is dramatically reduced!
 Label encoding is a really helpfull method for optimizing the algorithm.